Aurichalcite with Hemimorphite

 Gemmy sharp and lustrous cluster of transparent, colorless Euclase crystals showing the deep indigo blue zone inside.
 An older specimen from finds years ago at Alto Do Giz.
 The crystals are doubly terminated, textbook sharp and nicely striated.
 In very good condition though some cleaving is noted on the backside but this presents very well and shows no damage on display.
 A nice clear Brazilian Euclase with the most desirable color inclusion.

 Classic Mt.
-St. Hillaire specimen of a cream Analcime crystal nicely perched on a salmon color Serandite cluster.
+St. Hillaire specimen of a cream Analcime crystal nicely perched on a salmon color Serandite and or Schiziolite cluster.
 The Serandite is broken at one end but terminated (crudely) on the other.
+It has been recently determined that some but not all of this habit Serandite is in fact Schiziolite and requires testing.
+It seems that some crystals are also zoned and have both species present.
+This one has not be analyzed.
 As is typical on specimens from this locale, there are other species present as micro crystals too, a Polylithonite rosette and a small cluster of Rhodochrosite.
 Nice combo thumbnail.

 Orpiment on Calcite crystal